-That leads us on to our showrunner for the series.
+That leads us to our showrunner for the series.

 Steven Maeda is going to be the showrunner for One Piece.
 His long career has had him involved with titles like The X Files, Lost, Lie to Me, Helix and Day Break.

-Among the writing staff for One Piece includes:
+The writing staff for One Piece also includes:

 - Diego Gutierrez